 Never been to an art trail?
 This is a great one to dip your toe (or jump head first) into.
-The first to appear in Bristol 17 years ago, it offers a chance for artists to showcase their work within their own homes as well as shared spaces, and for us public to a) enjoy said art, and b) get away with being nosy about other people’s décor to our heart’s content.
+The first to appear in Bristol almost two decades ago, it offers a chance for artists to showcase their work within their own homes as well as shared spaces, and for us public to a) enjoy said art, and b) get away with being nosy about other people’s décor to our heart’s content.

 There’s also potential for lots of inspiration gleaning, not to mention a golden opportunity to start the Christmas shopping with some one-off originals.

-Totterdown Front Room Arts Trail is on from 18-19th November 2017.
+Totterdown Front Room Arts Trail is on from 23rd-25th November 2018.
 Find full details at frontroom.org.uk.
 The gorgeous artwork at the top of this post is the official Totterdown Front Room Arts Trail artwork by Lisa Ravenscroft of Longmoose.